-On the other hand, if your samples are not viable for the test or do not contain enough genetic information, the laboratory will warn you and ask you to send back other samples in order to continue the analyses.
-In this case, the laboratory invoices the new analyses, it is in this sense that it is important to choose the starting sample carefully.
+On the other hand, if your samples are not viable for the test or do not contain enough genetic information, the laboratory will warn you and ask you to send back other samples in order to continue the analysis.
+In this case, the laboratory invoices the new analysis, it is in this sense that it is important to choose the starting sample carefully.

 Can we test from different addresses?

-Yes, laboratories always offer an option to send you several kits if the participants do not have the possibility of taking the test together.
+Yes, labs always offer an option to send you multiple kits if participants are unable to test together.
 This can also be done even if the participants are in different countries.

 Can we come to the lab for a test?

 Generally no, the companies that offer you online tests are commercial companies that work in partnership with the laboratories to relocate all the logistics of the procedures and the customer service.
 This allows the laboratory to concentrate solely on the work of analysis and thus it is very rare that they provide a place open to the public.
 In addition, the requested sample collection does not require the intervention of a professional.

 How can I be sure that the samples belong to the person concerned?

 If you do a non-legal test and you doubt the origin of the samples, you will never be able to know from the DNA profile alone whether the person who put their name on the form is the same person who provided the samples.

 In this case, you must organise yourself beforehand and put a doctor in your confidence so that he can guarantee the authenticity of the samples and can verify the identity of the participants.